 Eliminate Moisture Sources

 Carpenter ants are attracted to moist wood.
-Repairing leaks and ensuring proper ventilation can make your home less inviting.
+Repairing leaks and ensuring proper ventilation can make your home less inviting and reduce conditions that support destructive critters like ants and other moisture-associated pests.

 Remove Nesting Sites